ZhenlongMa/RDMA_NIC_Verification/README.md

 This is a functional verification platform based on UVM for RDMA NIC.
-Hardware DUT code is not published.
+The hardware DUT code is not published.